choushuiguo325/Web-Design-Challenge/README.md

 Contains all of the visualizations on the same page so we can easily visually compare them.
 Uses a Bootstrap grid for the visualizations.

 - A "Data" page that:
+Displays a responsive table containing the data used in the visualizations.

 All the pages are responsive to screen size and use a navbar to allow navigations between pages.